menata-id/menata/README.md

 >
 > The language specification is evolving and **breaking changes are expected** before version **1.0**.
 >
-> The current focus of this repository is the design of the Menata language.
+> The current focus of this repository is language design.
 >
 > Feedback, discussions, references, and constructive criticism are welcome.